Micmac Manual

 Return P(

-sample.
+target)/P(state) wherejumpis from the current state ofchaintotargetsample.
 This can be specialized for speed.
-The default implementation just falls back onlog-probability-ratio
+The default implementation just falls back onlog-probability-ratio.

 [generic-function] log-jump-probability-ratio chain jump target